23 Team project work

 • Work collaboratively as a group and share responsibilities and tasks.

-• Use as much of what we covered in the course to practice what you learned.
+• Use as much of what we covered in the workshop to practice what you learned.

 What we don’t expect: